-Each year avalanches claim more than 150 lives world wide, and even though many resorts take measures to prevent avalanches from occurring this number is increasing.
+Each year avalanches claim more than 150 lives world wide, and even though many resorts take measures to help people survive an avalanche, this number is increasing.
 And don’t think you’re safe in Britain, you only have to look as far back as 2013, when four climbers were killed in an avalanche in the Glen Coe mountain range.
 This is a stark reminder that avalanches are a very real threat, even on the mountains of Britain, and that steps should always be taken to prepare to survive an avalanche, if the time comes.

 So, what can you do if you see a wall of white powder hurtling down the mountain face at you?
 How can you survive an avalanche?

 Ditch your gear

 There’s no use holding on to your precious new skis or rucksack if you’re not going to be alive to use them.
 To survive an avalanche you’ll need to throw down as much gear as time allows – you want to get rid of any unnecessary weight as it will just weigh you down in the torrent of snow.

 If you are near any rocks, attempt to seek shelter from the snow juggernaut behind them.
 Beware, however, that large avalanches will pick up big rocks and carry them down slope.
 If there’s no object to hide behind, crouch low, turn away from the avalanche, and brace for impact.